lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 It would be incredibly useful to vary compactness unilaterally while knowing that that variation was not due to a previous change in political participation.
 But this is precisely what simulation approaches allow us to do.

 If the simulations are able to generate a representative sample of all districting plans (a big caveat---more on this later), then we can solve the problem of sample size and endogeneity in one fell swoop.

+Within a sample of automatically generated plans (which are made to satisfy the constraints of), there is Y relationship between SD and HC

 A simulation approach is therefore advantageous due to the limitations of our data.
 But the simulation procedure introduces several new considerations.
 We need to choose two things in the procedure: a method to generate districting plans, and a compactness metric to score these districting plans.
-This choice is not arbitrary: different generating functions and the choice of compactness metric can give very different results.
+This choice highly consequential: different generating functions and the choice of compactness metric can give very different results.
 I now explain how I chose both of these.

 ### Overview of compactness measures